MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 The current version of the template app includes file activity from SharePoint team sites and SharePoint group sites.

-### Which groups are included in the Office 365 Groups usage report?
+### Which groups are included in the Microsoft 365 Groups usage report?

 The current version of the template app includes usage from Outlook groups, Yammer groups, and SharePoint groups.
 It does not include groups related to Microsoft Teams or Planner.